tip-org/tools-paper/paper.md

 * Bottom-semantics a'la Haskell
 * Case only on variables and unroll defaults
   (another way to make a theory UEQ)

+# Case study: Rudimentophocles

+(where should this go?)

+Rudimentophocles^[Named after the lesser-known Greek philosopher.] is a basic inductive theorem prover with lemma discovery written in shell script.
+It uses CVC4 to do the induction, QuickSpec to do the lemma discovery and TIP to connect the two.
+It is not intended as a real theorem prover, but rather a demonstration of what TIP can do.

 # Future work